AlthaafM/Quantum-Lattice/README.md

 On first run, you'll be prompted to set passwords for the two vault keys (Master Vault A and Operational Vault B), which are generated and encrypted automatically.

+## Running Your Own Full Node

+A brand-new node generates its own genesis block independently — which means it won't automatically match an existing network's chain history.
+To join as a real peer:

+1. Get a chain snapshot from an existing node operator to start from
+2. Place its contents in a folder named ql_db_node1 in the project directory
+3. Start the node with a known peer, so it stays in sync going forward:

+bash
+QL_EXTRA_PEERS=peer_address:port cargo run --release --bin quantum-lattice_core -- node1

+From there, the node checks its peers for any missed blocks continuously, not just at startup, so it stays current automatically.

 ## License